 “If Karl Rahner predicted that the survival of Christianity will depend on Christians becoming mystics, Daniel Coleman shows why that is the case and how Rahner’s hopes might be realized.
 His review and comparison of Christian and Buddhist contemplative practices will speak to both those who are struggling with, as well as those who are looking beyond, organized religion.
 The book’s brevity belies its engaging richness.”

-- PAUL F. KNITTER, Paul Tillich Professor Emeritus of Theology, World Religions, and Culture, Union Theological Seminary
+- DR. PAUL F. KNITTER, Paul Tillich Professor Emeritus of Theology, World Religions, and Culture, Union Theological Seminary

 "In our time when people are leaving church but are as spiritual as ever, inclusive and incisive resources such as Presence and Process are deeply needed.
 As interest grows in mystical traditions, bridges of recognition are built in surprising places.
 This wise, well-researched book creatively weaves Buddhism, mystical Christianity, Quakerism, and process theology.
 It is just this type of sensitive boundary-crossing that will help lay groundwork for the meaning-seekers of the future."